This a non-exhaustive list of terms relevant to digital connectivity.

 Operator

-Generic term for a company operating and selling broadband services of some kind; in the guide this is often used to refer to RSP, or a combined NP+RSP.
+Generic term for a company operating and selling digital connectivity services of some kind; in the guide this is often used to refer to RSP, or a combined NP+RSP.

 OPEX - Operational expenditure